Rosaline (film): Marketing

 First look images were revealed on August 11, 2022.
 The official trailer was released on September 22, 2022, set to Icona Pop's 2012 song "I Love It".
-Writing for IndieWire, Samantha Bergeson stated that "Rosaline in part acts as a who's-who of Gen Z Hollywood", citing Dever, Merced, and Allen starring in the upcoming films Ticket to Paradise, Madame Web, and the live-action Masters of the Universe, respectively.
+Writing for IndieWire, Samantha Bergeson stated that "Rosaline in part acts as a who's-who of Gen Z Hollywood", citing Dever, Merced, and Allen starring in the upcoming films Ticket to Paradise, Madame Web, and the now cancelled live-action Masters of the Universe, respectively.